 See the following video to get an impression of what the hike to Diamond Head is like:

-How to get to the Diamond Head State Park
+Practicalities: making reservations and how to get to the Diamond Head State Park